 Importing/Exporting Particle Data

-This feature allows you to export particle data to a simple text file which can then be imported into other applications.
+This feature enables you to export particle data to a simple text file which can then be imported into other applications.
 You can also re-import this data, or import data from files saved by other applications.

 Very importantly, this is not a cache system.
 It is a snapshot of particle data intended to allow data interchange with other applications.
 To do this, there are two objects in X-Particles, and you should refer to these for details of how to use them.
 They are: